node-modules/weibo/README.md

-# tapi: A weibo(like twitter) API SDK, use on browser client and nodejs server.
+# node-weibo: A weibo(like twitter) API SDK, use on browser client and nodejs server.

 ## Supports:
  * twitter: [http://twitter.com/](http://twitter.com/)